ABRG-Models/morphologica/README.md

 morph::HdfData to retrieve some data (e.g. the state) from an earlier simulation and then set up a morph::Visual object for the visualization.
-We then might call a function, or create a class object which defines the simulation.
-This *may or may not* access features from libmorphologica.
+We then might call a function, or create a class object which defines the simulation. *This may or may not access features from libmorphologica*.

 As the simulation progresses, we update the data in the morph::Visual scene; save images from the scene for movie